girder/large_image/docs/development.rst

 nodejs and npm for Girder Tests or Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``nodejs`` version 12.x and a corresponding version of ``npm`` are required to build and test Girder client code.
+``nodejs`` version 14.x and a corresponding version of ``npm`` are required to build and test Girder client code.
 See `nodejs <https://nodejs.org/en/download/>`_ for how to download and install it.
-Remember to get version 12 or earlier.
+Remember to get version 12 or 14.

 Mongo for Girder Tests or Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~